All Episodes

 So download Verdict with Ted Cruz now, wherever you get your podcasts.

-Less big government.
+Bless big government.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

-All right, 25 now till the top of the hour.
+Hi, 25 now to the top of the hour.

-I I I don't think he calls himself a journalist, does he?
+I don't think he calls himself a journalist, does he?

 If he does, it's pretty funny.

-Um, he's a left-wing talk show host.
+He's a left-wing talk show host.

 That's what he does for a living, which is fine as long as you're honest about it.

-Anyway, Karine Jean Pierre is on Don Lemon's show, and even Don Lemon talks about the fact that Joe's I'm putting it in my words, weak and frail and a cognitive mess, and listen to the answer.
+And even Don Lemon talks about the fact that Joe's, I'm putting it in my words, weak and frail and a cognitive mess.

-Does the president have the stamina, physically and mentally, do you think to continue on even after 2024?
+Does the president have the stamina physically and mentally, do you think, to continue on even after 2024?

-You're asking me this question.
+Don, you're asking me this question.

-He's the president of the United States.
+Oh my gosh, he's the president of the United States.

-We just got back from New Mexico, we just got back um from California.
+We just got back from California.

-Uh that is I I that is not a question that we should be even asking.
+That is, that is not a question that we should be even asking.

 He's the president.